R360FE/bambooshoot/README.md

 ### 2 start the server and the default port is 3000 if you don't pass the option -p

-      bamboot start
+      bamboo start

 the browser will open the mock server site. eg:https://127.0.0.1:3000

 ### 3 current commands

-You can use 'bamboot' to list the commands that current support
+You can use 'bamboo' to list the commands that current support

-      bamboot
+      bamboo

       Usage: bamboo <command>